mrbalraj007/Learn-Lambda/Lambda_List/18.AWS_Certificate_Manager(ACM)/Working_with_Existing_Bucket_in_HTML_Format - Copy/README.md

 # ACM Certificate Monitoring Solution

-This solution automatically monitors AWS Certificate Manager (ACM) certificates, generates weekly HTML reports, stores them in an S3 bucket with timestamps, and sends an email notification with the report attached.
+This solution automatically monitors AWS Certificate Manager (ACM) certificates, generates weekly reports in both CSV and HTML formats, stores them in an S3 bucket with timestamps, and sends an email notification with both reports attached.

 ## Components